So it's December 12th, the big day arrives. What happens next?

 When you arrive to vote at your designated polling station, find the station volunteer(s) and tell them your name.
 They will then find you on their list of voters, cross you off their list and hand you a ballot paper.
 They may ask for your address if they are having trouble finding you.

 You then go to the voting booth, make your seletion, fold up your ballot paper then return to the volunteers and place your ballot in the ballot box.
-That's it!
+It is important that you ballot paper does not contain any other mark, otherwise it runs the risk of being 'spoiled' meaning that your vote may not count.

 A few final reminders